dkandalov/code-history-mining/README.md

 ### How to use?
- - *grab project history from version control into csv file* - Grab Project History action will use VCS roots configured in current project for checked out VCS branches.
+ - **grab project history from version control into csv file** - Grab Project History action will use VCS roots configured in current project for checked out VCS branches.
  The main reason for separate grabbing step is that code history often contains some noise (e.g. automatically updated build system files).
  Having code history in csv file should make it easier to process it with some scripts before visualization.
- - *visualize code history from csv file* - at this step code history is consumed from csv file and visualized in browser.
+ - **visualize code history from csv file** - at this step code history is consumed from csv file and visualized in browser.
- All visualizations are self-contained one file pages so that they can be saved and shared without external dependencies.
+ All visualizations are self-contained one file html pages so that they can be saved and shared without external dependencies.

-#### Grabbing VCS history
+#### Grab VCS history
 Use "Main menu -> VCS -> Code History Mining" or "alt+shift+H".

 You should see this window:
 <img src="https://raw.github.com/dkandalov/code-history-mining/master/grab-history-screenshot.png" alt="screenshot" title="screenshot" align="center"/>
  - **From/To** - desired date range to be grabbed from VCS.
 Commits are loaded from version control only if they are not already in csv file.